May 2019 update: This page is being revised to include more data sources on child poverty in BC. Please check back.

-Watch a recording of a webinar* in which First Call Provincial Coordinator Adrienne Montani explains the data and statistics in the 2017 BC Child Poverty Report Card.
+Watch a recording of the 2018 webinar in which First Call Provincial Coordinator Adrienne Montani explains the data and statistics in the 2018 BC Child Poverty Report Card.

-Download the PowerPoint slides used in the webinar here or as a PDF file here.
+Click here to access the 2018 BC Child Poverty Report Card powerpoint slides in .pdf.
+Please contact us at email@example.com if you would like the original .ppt files.
 First Call kindly asks that you cite “First Call: BC Child and Youth Advocacy Coalition” wherever the slides or images and text from the slides are used.